sid-sr/CS6476_Website/index.md

 |:-:|
 |Figure 3: Example from MS-COCO|

-But we are bounded by the MS-COCO dataset, since datasets with high-quality compositional information like Winoground are difficult to manually curate and are hence very small (800 samples).
+However, we are ultimately bounded by the MS-COCO dataset, since datasets with high-quality compositional information like Winoground are difficult to manually curate and are hence very small (800 samples) and infeasible to fine-tune with.
 So instead, we aim to improve the hard-negative mining method used by Yuksukgonul et al. [2].
 The generated captions in their method currently do not semantically and gramatically make sense.
 For example, their COCO-Order component of ARO cites an example where they perturb the caption "A brown cat is looking at a gray dog sitting in a white bathtub" to "at brown cat a in looking a gray dog sitting is and a white bathtub" through shuffing all but adjectives and nouns.

 Concretely, their strategy uses four perturbation rules for each caption: 1) Shuffle nouns and adjectives, 2) Shuffle everything but nouns and adjectives, 3) Shuffle trigrams and 4) Shuffle words within each trigram.
 Rule 3 and 4 can lead to gramatically incorrect sentences.